 The same 5-inch storm can produce opposite outcomes depending on when it falls:

-• Snow falls overnight (11 PM – 4 AM): Roads have hours to be plowed and treated before buses run.
-If crews are well-staffed and roads are in decent shape by 5 AM, school often stays open.
+- Snow falls overnight (11 PM – 4 AM): Roads have hours to be plowed and treated before buses run.
+If crews are well-staffed and roads are in decent shape by 5 AM, school often stays open — or opens with a 2-hour delay at most.

-• Snow falls in the afternoon: Morning school proceeds normally; districts may dismiss early or cancel after-school activities.
+- Snow falls in the afternoon: Morning school proceeds normally.
+Districts may dismiss early or cancel after-school activities, but full closures are rare unless the storm is severe enough to make afternoon travel dangerous.

 Our predictor specifically tracks the forecast timing window of precipitation — not just the 24-hour accumulation total — because a storm that peaks at 7 AM deserves a much higher snow day probability than one that peaks at 1 PM, even if the totals are identical.